How to Stop After Effects From Crashing

 Tip #6: Video Card and GPU Problems

-Another common reason for After Effects crashing is that the computer’s video card does not work smoothly with GPU Acceleration.
+Another common reason After Effects keeps crashing is that the computer’s video card does not work smoothly with GPU Acceleration.
+This issue can cause After Effects to crash immediately after starting a project.
 To troubleshoot this problem, try turning off GPU Acceleration temporarily to see if this improves the performance of After Effects.

 From the After Effects Preferences menu, click on Display and then deselect Hardware Accelerate Composition Layer.
 After that, go to Preferences > Previews > GPU Information to switch from GPU to CPU.